FuelLabs/fuels-ts/apps/docs/src/guide/predicates/send-and-spend-funds-from-predicates.md

 ---

-In a similar approach, you can use the `createTransfer` method, which returns a `ScriptTransactionRequest`.
+In a similar approach, you can use the `createTransfer` method, which returns a [ScriptTransactionRequest](../../api/Providers/ScriptTransactionRequest.md).
 Then, we can submit this transaction request by calling the `sendTransaction` method.

 This can be useful if you need the transaction ID before actually submitting it to the node.